DCASE-REPO/psds_eval/README.md

 In order to install the `psds_eval` package:
 1. Clone the repository `git clone https://github.com/audioanalytic/psds_eval.git`
 2. `cd psds_eval`
-3. `pip install -e .`
+3. `pip install -Ue .`

 ## Running the tests
-The tests can be run using pytest like so:
+The tests can be run using pytest with:
 > `pytest tests`

 ## Code Example
-A code example is available within the package and it shows how to use the library to calculate the PSDS of a system for a given dataset.
+A code example is available within the package showing how to use the library to calculate the PSDS of a system for a given dataset.

 The dataset used in the example is the validation subset from the challenge